 - This icon is used to edit all content elements of that column.

 - Adds a new content element to this column at precisely that position.

 - This icon represents the type of the content element.
 In that case it is a custom content element which relies on the default icon, but it may vary and provides a visual clue to the type.

 - These icons light up when hovering over the whole element.
 They are used to edit this content element, enable/disable it or delete it respectively.

-You can click anywhere on the highlighted area of a content element to edit it.
+You can click on the pencil icon of a content element to edit it (4).

-Content elements can be moved around simply using drap and drop.
+Content elements can be moved around simply using drag and drop.

 Click in the grey bar at the top of a content element to start dragging it.
 The Page module will then show you where you can drop it.

 Moving a content element from one page to another is more convoluted, as you have to use the List module to perform a cut and paste operation.
 Please refer to the Getting Started Tutorial for usage of the List module.